IRS Form 433-F – Why It Is a Good Thing & How to Prepare

 Why The Collection Information Statement Is A Good Thing

 There are actually five different Form 433s for various types of collection situations with the IRS.
 The benefits of the Form 433-F are multiple.
 First, it’s far shorter and easier to understand.
 At only two pages, the form is significantly easier to manage than similar documents that are six pages or more.
-Second, the streamlined form has far less questions to be answered to the IRS, which is a good thing.
+Second, the streamlined form has far less questions to answer to the IRS, which is a good thing.
 The more questions one has to answer, the higher the chance of an answer making things go sideways.

 In-Person Reviews And Audits